Campus Tree Care Plan

 Insert a tree protection clause in General Contractor's contracts, notifying them of their liability for inappropriate tree damage and associated replacement

-Any trees to remain onsite are to be protected by a Any plants onsite need to be watered.
+Any trees to remain onsite are to be protected by a fence.
 If anyone is to enter that fence they are to contact the Grounds director before any excavation in the fenced area is to be undertaken.
 At no time shall any equipment, gasoline, heavy equipment, or waste be stored in the fenced area.

 If the tree is to be removed offsite through transplant, fertilization needs to happen 3 - 6 months prior to its removal ("prepping for surgery").
 The proper size of equipment should be used based on the size of the caliper of the tree.
 Consult with the Grounds Director on relocation